 7.7.1 Usually, if an applicant refuses an offer of accommodation made through CBL, they will remain in their housing needs band.
-If an applicant refuses three offers of a property made through CBL, a housing officer will contact the applicant to offer support and assistance and verify their circumstances.
+If an applicant unreasonably refuses three offers of a property made through CBL, a housing officer will contact the applicant to offer support and assistance and verify their circumstances.
+An Officer may consider making the applicant a direct let or make them ineligible to bid for up to 12 months.